-The Cell Analysis and Modeling graduate program at UConn Health offers training leading to a Ph.D. in biomedical sciences.
+The Systems Biology (formerly Cell Analysis and Modeling) graduate program at UConn Health offers training leading to a Ph.D. in Biomedical Sciences.
+It is based within the Richard D. Berlin Center for Cell Analysis and Modeling (CCAM) at UConn Health and incorporates the Center for Quantitative Medicine (CQM).
 The curriculum for the first year includes a choice of core courses in the basic biomedical sciences that have been specially formulated to acquaint the student with the principles and practice of modern biomedical research.
 These core courses include Immunology, Genetics, Biochemistry, Cell Biology and Developmental Biology.
 In addition to these core courses students also participate in the Computational Analysis and Modeling Journal Club and Laboratory Rotations during the first year.
 During the second year students can choose from advanced courses in a number of topics.
 In consultation with their advisory committee, students work out a supplementary program of advanced courses, laboratory and computer experiences and independent study based on their previous experiences and interests that is designed to prepare them for general examinations near the end of their second year.
 All courses are described in the Course Offerings Catalogue found on the Registration page.
 Thesis research begins in the second or third year, and research and thesis writing normally occupy the third and fourth years.

 Guide for Graduate Students

 - Course Work

 - Seminar Program, Group Meetings & Journal Club